BernhardPosselt/bif4-itp/src/webchat/README.md

 * Change Topic
 * Rename
 * Close
-* Send pings for idle when users moves mouse or types on keyboard
 * Display a hint when you were invited to a channel
 * Automatically change into new channel once it was created